umputun/reproxy/README.md

 ### Docker

-Docker provider works with no extra configuration and by default redirects all requests like  `https://server/api/<container_name>/(.*)` to the internal IP of the given container and the exposed port.
+Docker provider works with no extra configuration and by default redirects all requests like `https://server/<container_name>/(.*)` to the internal IP of the given container and the exposed port.
 Only active (running) containers will be detected.

 This default can be changed with labels:

-- `reproxy.server` - server (hostname) to match
+- `reproxy.server` - server (hostname) to match.
+Also can be a list of comma-separated servers.
 - `reproxy.route` - source route (location)
 - `reproxy.dest` - destination path.
 Note: this is not full url, but just the path which will be appended to container's ip:port
 - `reproxy.ping` - ping path for the destination container.